clkim/DeepLearningPython35/README.md

 ### How to create a Docker container locally to run the demo Python code
 Background: We want to set up a `bind mount` in the container whose source is the directory in our local computer where the demo Python source code has been cloned from GitHub, in order that the source code on our local computer would be accessible from inside the container.
-We also want to install the Python package _Numpy_ in the container we want to create.

 Ensure that you have already started Docker Engine by running _Docker_ app (_Docker Desktop_) locally;
 and that you have already cloned the demo Python source code from GitHub, into the _DeepLearningPython35_ directory,